Ruqayya

-Ruqayya (رقيّة) is an Arabic female given name meaning "to rise”,”she who rises high”.
+Ruqayya (رقيّة) is an Arabic female given name meaning "to rise”, or ”she who rises high”.
+Like most Arabic names, it has multiple transliterations: Ruqayyah, Ruqiya, Ruqaya, Ruqaiya, Rukayya, Rukaiya, Rukiya, Rakiya, Rakia, etc..

 It is not to be confused with a separate Arabic term "Ruqia" from Arabic رقى (ruqia) meaning “to rise” or “ascend.”
+However, it is also suggested it could mean "incantation" coming from ruqya.

-Ruqayya bint Muhammad was the daughter of the Islamic prophet Muhammad and wife of third Rashidun caliph Uthman.
+Ruqayya bint Muhammad was the third child and second daughter of the Islamic prophet Muhammad and wife of the third Rashidun caliph Uthman.

 Other notable people with the name include: